Create or update LOS pricing rates¶

 When using LOS pricing, make sure to note the following:

 The maximum price you can set for a room is €50000 (or equivalent) per night.
 If you try to set a higher price, we set the price to zero, which automatically closes the room.
-The API returns a following warning message:
+The v1.0 endpoint returns the following warning message:

 method,status,ticket_id,warnings